 Variance swap agreements.
 Variance swap agreements involve an agreement by two parties to exchange cash flows based on the measured variance (or square of volatility) of a specified underlying asset.
 One party agrees to exchange a "fixed rate" or strike price payment for the "floating rate" or realized price variance on the underlying asset with respect to the notional amount.
 At inception, the strike price chosen is generally fixed at a level such that the fair value of the swap is zero.
 As a result, no money changes hands at the initiation of the contract.
 At the expiration date, the amount paid by one party to the other is the difference between the realized price variance of the underlying asset and the strike price multiplied by the notional amount.
-A receiver of the realized price variance would receive a payment when the realized price variance of the underlying asset is greater than the strike price and would make a payment when that variance is less than the strike price and would receive a payment when that variance is less than the strike price and would receive a payment when that variance is less than the strike price.
+A receiver of the realized price variance would receive a payment when the realized price variance of the underlying asset is greater than the strike price.
+A payer of the realized price variance would make a payment when the realized price variance of the underlying asset is greater than the strike price and would receive a payment when the strike price and would receive a payment when the strike price.
 This type of agreement is essentially a forward contract on the future realized price variance of the underlying asset.